hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

 # Literature Review for Speaker Change Detection

+**Draft version.
+So that, there can be many typos and unreferenced quote.
+I will add their result and dataset.
+In addition to that, I will add some papers.
+Feel free to send e-mail to me.**

 In general, a speaker diarization system consists of two main parts: segmentation and clustering.
 Segmentation aims to detect all speaker change points.
 The most widely used method is the Bayesian Information Criterion (BIC) based segmentation.
 More recently, researcher focus to using of Deep Learning.

 Speaker diarization is the task of determining “who spoke when” in an audio stream that usually contains an unknown amount of speech from an unknown number of speakers.
 Speaker change detection is an important part of speaker diarization systems.
 It aims at finding the boundaries between speech turns of two different speakers.